cardano-foundation/cardano-academy/glossary.md

 **State channels** refer to the process in which users transact with one another directly outside of the blockchain, or ‘off-chain,’ and greatly minimize their use of ‘on-chain’ operations.

+#### Static typed languages
+A language is said to be statically-typed if the variable types are known at compile-time instead of at run-time.
+Compile time is when the programming code is converted to machine code.
+Runtime is the time when a program is running and usually occurs after compile time.

 #### State machine
 A state machine is like a system that can be in different 'states' at different times, and it changes between these states based on certain inputs or events.
 A state machine has:
   - A set of states, ie. the possible conditions the system can be in